 - Company research and market commentary

-As well as the opportunity to trade shares, Commsec also allows its customers to open a Commsec CFDs Account to trade on price movements in the value of underlying assets.
-With trades starting from $10, this account lets you access 7,000 types of CFDs, including Australian and international shares, foreign exchange and commodities.
+As well as the opportunity to trade shares, CommSec also allows its customers to open a CommSec CFD trading account, allowing you to trade price movements in the value of underlying assets.
+With trades starting from $10, this account lets you access more than 7,000 types of CFDs, including Australian and international shares, foreign exchange currency pairs and commodities.

 It's also worth noting that when you trade international shares, your trading platform will need to perform a currency exchange for you.
 For example, nabtrade's foreign exchange transaction services are provided by NAB, so when you place an order for international shares you will be quoted an estimated exchange rate that includes fees and margins to protect NAB against exchange rate fluctuations.
 Once your trade is executed, NAB then books a foreign exchange transaction on your behalf.

-Which trading platform lets me trade the ASX200, Dow Jones, gold and oil?
+Which trading accounts lets me trade global indices and commodities?